marketing

 One photographer wrote, “I am a very busy photographer but I have decided to accept bookings for 2012.”
 Gee, how considerate of that photographer!

 From time to time, photographers should pretend to be a customer searching for a professional photographer.
 See what customers have to put up with while tediously searching through endless photographer web sites.
-Then apply this information to improve their own site.
+Then use this information to improve their own site.

 Topic of conversation